Skip to ContentSkip to Navigation

 MIDDLE SCHOOL BEGINNER'S MUSIC CAMP - June 22-26, 2026

 The Summer Middle School Beginner's Music Camp at ASU was started during the summer of 2025 with support from a special grant and in conjunction with the Montgomery Public Schools as a way to provide a headstart to Montgomery Public School children and children from other schools within the River Region, who will be joining Band at their schools in the fall.
-The camp features several different daily musical activities with ASU Music faculty.
+The camp is a communter, non-residential day camp features several different daily musical activities with ASU Music faculty.
+Transportation to and from the camp must be provided and arranged by parents.
 Register your child here for the summer 2026 camp!